 Environmental Sciences is a degree intrinsically linked to employability and putting theory into practice.
-The School of Environmental Sciences has well-established links with some of the biggest industry names, which work alongside us in shaping our students for the job market.
+The School of Environmental Sciences has well-established links with some of the biggest industry names, which work alongside us in developing our students for the graduate employment.

 Our graduates have excellent career prospects.
 The majority find graduate employment, for example in:

 - environmental management and conservation